oconnor663/jacko.io/posts/async_tasks.md

     …
 ```

-With all that in place, instead of hardcoding all whole task list in `main`, we
+With all that in place, instead of hardcoding the whole task list in `main`, we
 can define an `async_main` function and let it do the spawning:

 ```rust